Kanishk-Kaushal/Robotic-Manipulator-Project/README.md

-# Robotic-Manipulator
+# Robotic-Manipulator-Project

-STEP BY STEP IMPLEMENTATION OF INVERSE KINMEATICS ON A 6 DOF ROBOTIC MANIPULATOR
+A Control Architecture for a 6 DOF Robotic Manipulator.